Note: this is Part 1 in a series about tacit knowledge.

 It took me years before I realised that my method of teaching people to bicycle contained a number of principles that might be applicable to other domains.

 In my previous job, my technical lead, Hieu, had an uncanny ability to sit in on requirements meetings and, within minutes, sketch out a program structure that would be the simplest possible solution with the fewest moving parts.
 That sketch was often the one we ended up implementing, and yet I noticed that Hieu always left enough wiggle room for the inevitable changes that came with any software project.
+(To be clear, he usually implemented a throwaway prototype to confirm the sketch, before passing on the design).
 When I designed implementations, something always had to be redesigned later.
 I simply wasn’t as good.
 Eventually, I asked him how he did this, and tried multiple times to get it out of him over the years we worked together.
 Our conversations would inevitably go something like the following:

 “Well” Hieu would begin, “When you hear there is an external API, you should focus your program around that because there is a lot of risk there.”